 - Be vigilant!
 Never respond to an email request for your username or password.

-- To check the validity of an email from ITS, contact the ITS Service Desk (5-4357)
+- To check the validity of an email from ITS, contact the RIT Service Center (5-5000)

 - Hover your cursor over the link to determine where it will take you.
 If it’s to a non-RIT URL, don’t click on it.